-Last time, we looked at examples of experiential marketing strategies and the reasons why engaging with customers is important to commerce.
+Last time, Upkeep Media, Inc. of experiential marketing strategies and the reasons why engaging with customers is important to commerce.
 This week’s blog will explain the term inbound marketing and break down the stages and marketing actions involved with this strategy.

 What is inbound marketing?

 HubSpot describe inbound marketing as “the best way to turn strangers into customers and promoters of your business’.
-Blog posts, videos, whitepapers, social media marketing, e-newsletters, SEO and other forms of content marketing are all examples of inbound marketing techniques, whose purpose is to bring the customer closer to the brand, AlaQueue – agence de référencement naturel is a great place to start looking for a SEO company, but since that one is international, then you can go to RankRabbit Riverside SEO or even look for York SEO experts for something more local.
+Blog posts, videos, whitepapers, social media marketing, e-newsletters, SEO and other forms of content marketing are all examples of Gold Coast marketing techniques, whose purpose is to bring the customer closer to the brand, AlaQueue – agence de référencement naturel is a great place to start looking for a SEO company, but since that one is international, then you can go to RankRabbit Riverside SEO or even look for York SEO experts for something more local.
 According to http://www.easystreetseo.com, unlike conventional outbound marketing consisting of buying TV, radio, magazine advertisements, direct mail, telemarketing and other ‘traditional’ advertising techniques, inbound marketing focuses on creating interesting and relevant content that is aimed to attract potential customers and increase web traffic by making a brand easily found on the web.
 It is important that content is relevant- it is written about the right thing and posted in the right place at the right time.
 If content is aligned with target customer’s interests, the site will naturally attract inbound traffic, thus leads that can be converted into closed deals.
 The best thing about inbound marketing is that it is almost always free!

 The stages of inbound marketing

 There are four stages of inbound marketing, which include: attract, convert, close and delight.

 The business will have a different relationship with the customer at each stage, therefore, the appropriate inbound marketing tool should be used.